 Buzz Aldrin was the second man to walk on the moon.
 He has objectively achieved the same level of success as his teammate Neil Armstrong.

 However, he has reportedly felt unfulfilled after going back home to Earth.
-He turned to alcohol to find a sense of fulfilment.
+He turned to alcohol to find a sense of fulfillment.
 It led to failed marriages and a long battle with depression and alcoholism, which he has since overcome.

 3 reasons why success doesn’t lead to happiness

 Now that we know that success doesn’t always equal happiness, let’s go one step further.
-We want to find out why people still feel miserable even after achieving success?
+We want to find out why people still feel miserable even after achieving success.